 This action can be extended to a linear action of $\operatorname{SU}(2)$ on the space of differential forms on $X$.

-\begin{predl} The defined above $\operatorname{SU}(2)$-action descends to an action by algebra automorphisms on cohomology.
+\begin{predl} The defined above $\operatorname{SU}(2)$-action descends to action by algebra automorphisms on cohomology.
 This action preserves the intersection form. \end{predl} \begin{proof} Each cohomology class on $X$ can be uniquely represented by a harmonic form.
 The map $p \colon (T, \tilde{g}) \to (X, g)$ is a local isometry, thus harmonic forms on $X$ are the same as $G$-invariant harmonic forms on $T$.
-This is the same as $G$-invariant forms preserved by the action of $T$ on itself by translations.
-Here we use the fact that harmonic forms for a K\"ahler metric on a torus are the same as left-invariant forms, see \cite{BL92}, Proposition 1.4.7.
+These are the same as $G$-invariant forms preserved by the action of $T$ on itself by translations.
+Here we use the fact that harmonic forms for a K\"ahler metric on a torus are the same as left-invariant forms, see \cite{BL92}, Prop.
+1.4.7.
 Such forms clearly form a $\operatorname{SU}(2)$-invariant subalgebra inside the de~Rham algebra of $T$, hence this action descends to cohomology.

-By construction this action preserves the metric $g$, so it also preserves the associated volume form and the Poincar\'e pairing. \end{proof}
+By construction, this action preserves the metric $g$, so it also preserves the associated volume form and the Poincar\'e pairing. \end{proof}

 \begin{predl} Let $\alpha \in H^{2p}(X, \C)$.
 Let $\pi \colon \mathcal{X} \to \CP^1$ be the 'twistor' family as defined above and let $X_q:= (X, J_q) = \pi^{-1}(q)$.

 Then $\alpha \in H^{p,p}(X_q)$ for every $q \in \CP^1$ if and only if it is $\operatorname{SU}(2)$-invariant. \end{predl} \begin{proof} Each complex structure $J_q$ generates an $\operatorname{U}(1)$-action on the tangent bundle of $X$ which descends to the cohomology (and in fact defines the Hodge decomposition on $H^{\bullet}(X, \C)$).
 The condition $\alpha \in H^{p,p}(X_q)$ means that $\alpha$ is invariant under this $\operatorname{U}(1)$-action and by assumption this holds for every $q \in \CP^1$.
 But a vector is invariant under a representation of a compact Lie group if and only if it is invariant under every its $1$-parameter subgroup. \end{proof}